How to safely dispose of waste sheep dip

 We do not accept environmental permit applications for the disposal of waste pesticides or other liquid wastes to land.
 Waste pesticide spray and washings can be:

-- collected for disposal off-site by a registered waste carrier
+- collected for disposal off-site - you must follow the waste duty of care requirements and use a registered waste carrier

 - disposed of ‘in crop’ whereby the sprayer is emptied and cleaned in the field being treated using the minimum amount of water necessary and ensuring that the maximum dose is not exceeded.
 This does not require an Environmental Permit.